-Getting the Word Out About Your Cleanup
+Getting The Word Out About Your Cleanup

 Media attention can be very beneficial to your cleanup, especially if you plan on holding it annually.
 When working with sponsors and attendees, the lure of media attention might help secure additional donations and sponsors, as well as attendees.
-If planning on media outreach as part of your event, here are some things to keep in mind.
+If you’re planning on media outreach as part of your event, here are some things to keep in mind.

 Print, Radio, Television, Blogger Promotion